 Bring New Levels of Autopilot Capability and Reliability to Your Aircraft

-Cost-effective, superior in-flight characteristics, built-in self-monitoring capabilities and minimal maintenance needs when compared to older generation autopilot systems
+- Cost-effective, precise and smooth in-flight characteristics, built-in self-monitoring capabilities and lower cost of ownership when compared to older autopilot systems

 Silky-smooth Servo Control

 For maximum reliability and safety, the GFC 500 servos incorporate brushless DC motors and a gear train that eliminates the need for a mechanical slip clutch and shear pins.
 This design results in enhanced system efficiency — while also reducing maintenance/inspection requirements.
 The servos also provide virtually no control system friction with the autopilot turned off, decoupling the motor drives so you can easily hand-fly or override the system without fighting the controls.
 The servos weigh only 1.4 lbs each, making them more than 40% lighter than most other autopilot servos of their class.
 Each servo is operated by its own built-in microprocessor, which provides the “smart” logic to significantly improve sensor performance, response and self-monitoring capabilities — while simplifying overall system configuration and installation.